 If your child has special diet needs related to specific food ingredients, a Medical Statement or Special Meals Request can be submitted to your school.
 They are available from our website at http://new.flaglerschools.com/district/food-allergies-special-diets

 USDA recently published practical, science-based nutrition standards for snack foods and beverages sold to children at school during the school day.
 The standards, required by the Healthy, Hunger-Free Kids Act of 2010, will allow schools to offer healthier snack foods to children, while limiting junk food.
 All foods sold in schools, including vending machine items, follow these new standards.
 Click here for more information.
-(Smart Snacks flyer)
+Smart Snack Flyer

 By contacting your school cafeteria manager, you can put several restrictions on your child’s account.
 They include: “no al a carte”, “cash for snacks” meaning money on the account cannot be used to purchase snacks, and “limit $2.50 day” which will only allow the child to choose from the $2.50 classic combo menu.
 If you have a different restriction you would like to place on the account, contact your school cafeteria manager.

 No student will be denied a reimbursable meal if they forget their lunch or their lunch money.
-Students will be allowed to charge a lunch to their account, with the expectation they will repay this as soon as possible.
-If charges reach an unreasonable amount and there is no visible effort of repayment being made, students may be provided an alternative meal until the debt is paid off in full.
+Students will be allowed to charge a reimbursable lunch to their account.
+Upon a balance of -$5.00, the School Messenger System will place an automated call to the household.
+These calls will occur on a weekly basis until the debt is less than -$5.00.
+If charges reach an excessive amount, further attempts will be made to communicate with the parent/guardian in an effort to remedy the situation through assistance with the free/reduced meal application process.
 Under no circumstances may students purchase a la carte items without appropriate funds.

 All students registered in the Flagler County School District (FCSD) are placed in our database and receive a PIN number.
 This PIN allows them access to their meal “accounts” and discretely identifies their eligibility to the cashiers at the schools.
 This is how they know what amount (if any) to charge the student for his/her meals.
 The PIN they receive will follow them from school to school and grade level to grade level for as long as they are enrolled in the FCSD.
 This does not apply to students attending charter schools at this time, only public schools